Spigell/sparky/README.md

 ##  Rood directory

-This is directory where sparky looks for projects
+This is directory where sparky looks for projects:

     /home/$USER/.sparky/projects/

 ##  Work directory

-This is working directory where sparky might place some stuff, useless at the moment
+This is working directory where sparky might place some stuff, useless at the moment:

     /home/$USER/.sparky/work

 ##  Reports directory

-This is working directory where sparky place reports
+This is working directory where sparky place reports:

     /home/$USER/.sparky/reports

 # Sparrowdo runtime parameters

-These parameters can't be overridden
+These parameters can't be overridden and should be treated as internal Sparrowdo stuff.

+I list them here for documentation purposes only.

 ## SparrowRoot